saitawngpha/app-download-data/README.md

 # App Download Data
-All data from `apptweak.com` included more countries both App Store and Play Store for one year.
+All Top 100 to 1 App donwnload data from `apptweak.com` included more countries both App Store and Play Store for one year.

 ## Preview
 |Map View |